 The association, which represents carriers in Ontario, began investigating the incidents in July.

-Doctors should provide alternative if they can’t see patient, Ontario regular says
+Doctors should provide alternative if they can’t see patient, Ontario regulator says

-Doctors and other health care providers have a wide degree of discretion on how they treat patients in Canada.
+Doctors and other health care providers have broad discretion on how they treat patients in Canada.
 Doctors, in particular, have embraced virtual and telehealth appointments.